huggingface/transformers/docs/source/en/add_new_model.md

         self.layer_norm = nn.LayerNorm(10)
 ```

-PyTorch layer names are defined by the class attribute name of the layer (dense, intermediate, layer_norm).
-Create a instance of SimpleModel to fill all the layers with random weights.
+PyTorch layer names are defined by the class attribute name of the layer (`dense`, `intermediate`, `layer_norm`).
+Create a instance of `SimpleModel` to fill all the layers with random weights.

 ```py
 model = SimpleModel()